code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 The `kafkaListenerContainerFactory()` is used by the `@KafkaListener` annotation from the `Receiver`.
 In order to create it, a `ConsumerFactory` and accompanying configuration `Map` is needed.

 In this example, a number of mandatory properties are set amongst which the initial connection and deserializer parameters.
-We also specify a <var>GROUP_ID_CONFIG</var> which allows to [identify the group this consumer belongs to](https://stackoverflow.com/a/41377616/4201470){:target="_blank"}.
-Messages will effectively be load balanced over the consumer instances that have the same group id.
+We also specify a <var>'GROUP_ID_CONFIG'</var> which allows to [identify the group this consumer belongs to](https://stackoverflow.com/a/41377616/4201470){:target="_blank"}.
+Messages will effectively be load balanced over consumer instances that have the same group id.

 For a complete list of the other configuration parameters, you can consult the [Kafka ConsumerConfig API](https://kafka.apache.org/0102/javadoc/index.html?org/apache/kafka/clients/consumer/ConsumerConfig.html){:target="_blank"}.